-21 Dec Why is my office always cold?
-Relieve occupant discomfort and find energy savings with data visualization
+21 Dec Cold office?
+Using SkySpark to relieve occupant discomfort and find energy savings

 A big focus for maintenance staff is minimizing complaints to relieve occupant discomfort.
 People who are consistently too hot or too cold make it known and we’ve seen many buildings where the entire building operation was off kilter due to the needs of a few, or to prevent complaints on a few days out of the year.
 Preventing those problems sometimes necessitates looking at control sequences and detailed VAV operation for dozens, if not hundreds of system components – like VAV boxes.
 Modern BMS systems allow you to collect historical data for all those systems.
 But with all this data, how can you make sense of it?